SaschaZeGerman/loginbuddy/README.md

 A running version of the latest Loginbuddy may be here: [https://client.loginbuddy.net](https://client.loginbuddy.net).
 (If the URL is not working, I am trying to figure out something new)

+To get a better idea how it works I have published a few videos about Loginbuddy on youtube: [Loginbuddy playlist](https://www.youtube.com/playlist?list=PLcX_9uDXp_CR5vXTT8lxI94x7Esl8O78E)

 # Loginbuddy - Your authenticator

 This project implements an OpenID Connect client that can be used as proxy between an application (your application) and